 What types of articles does The Tonearm want from me?

 We primarily seek articles that fall into one of two categories: interviews with artists or ‘perspective pieces’ that offer opinions or historical context on topics relevant to our coverage.
-I should also note that when I say 'artists,' I mean anyone creating cool stuff, whether that's a musician, filmmaker, visual artist, author, or an innovative person making the world better.
+I should also note that when I say 'artists,' I mean anyone creating cool stuff, whether that's a musician, filmmaker, visual artist, author, or someone making the world better in an artistic way.
 The term ‘artist’ is defined loosely.
-Additionally, we’re not looking for reviews of records, films, shows, etc., but rather an analysis of a release, such as a critical essay that puts it in context with other things or ideas, is something we'd enjoy.
+We also want to primarily feature artists who are tricky to pin down, such as a musician whose music can't be categorized by a single genre.
+One of our notions is that we live in an exciting time when genres and cultures actively intermingle and influence each other, but in a way that's far from homogenous.
+We want The Tonearm to report on artists working within this fascinating shift.

 Do you assign artists to cover, or can I pitch my own ideas?